WoW-CMS/docs/src/blizzcms/guides/linux/lemp-stack.md

 Remember to change **new-user** and **password** to whatever you want.
 :::

-Then we will grant the permissions to the user on the database with the following SQL statement:
+Next, we will grant the permissions to the user on the database with the following SQL statement:

 ```sql
 GRANT ALL ON mycms_db.* TO 'new-user'@'localhost' IDENTIFIED BY 'password';